-This section is designed to answer some of your questions on the various areas of practice that Pettitt & Kimball, PLLC deals with in the Fort Worth area of Texas.
+This section is designed to answer some of your questions on the various areas of practice that The Pettitt Firm deals with in the Fort Worth area of Texas.

-If you have more questions or are interested in retaining the services of Pettitt & Kimball, PLLC, contact us at 817-500-0419 or contact us online.
+If you have more questions or are interested in retaining the services of The Pettitt Firm, contact us at 817-500-0419 or contact us online.

 Personal injury is the legal term used for an emotional, physical or mental injury sustained as the result of the negligence or wrongful acts of another.